andr3medeiros/itinerary-calculator/README.md

 4. make run-last

 ## Acessing
-The database will have the initial data with 50 cities and the user "adidas:adidas" To get the token: http://localhost:8080/gateway/authentication/v1/auth/signin
+The database will have the initial data if 50 cities and the user "adidas:adidas"
+To get the token: http://localhost:8080/gateway/authentication/v1/auth/signin

 ## Docs